 On the other hand, a parent who creates conflict over the situation may warrant making visits short and choosing accommodations elsewhere.
 For the unmarried couple, most etiquette experts tend to agree that it is rude to request to share a bedroom, when this will upset the parents or undermine their moral stance.
-Thus, respecting parents’ feelings regarding sleeping accomodations in their own home is only polite.
+Thus, respecting parents’ feelings regarding sleeping accommodations in their own home is only polite.

 Whether you'd like to share your personal lives with us or not, we know how the modern relationship works these days.
 I don't expect my kids to live according to my expectations but I do want them to show their parents respect while they are at home.
 They are free to do whatever they want at their place anyway.